Careers360 Logo

 PAQBRCSD (parallel lines)

-Then according to basic proportionality theorem
+Then, according to the basic proportionality theorem

 PQ:QR:RS=AB:BC:CD=6:9:12